leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 Max Woolf points out two other things that are improved in GPT-3: [1) It allows for text generation twice as long, and 2) prompts to the model are even more helpful in steering the direction of text generated](https://minimaxir.com/2020/07/gpt3-expectations/ "Max").
 GPT-3 can take zero, one, or a few "prompts" of sample answers when you're giving it input.
 The prompts help guide its understanding of what answers to give, and the more prompts the better.

 Overall, Max estimates that GPT-3 gave him usable results about 5x more often than the older GPT-2.
+In terms of hype, the general public has gone from 0 to 100, whereas people watching the space have gone from 50 to 70.

 This allows for results such as [this, a plugin to pull GPT results to autofill google sheets](https://twitter.com/pavtalk/status/1285410751092416513?s=20 "twitter") (real demo this time, I promise):

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT preamble 5.png)

+Since GPT generalises well, there’s a lot of excitement around it being used in any “knowledge work” field.
+From programming to banking to medicine, there’s thoughts that GPT can eventually give answers of the same quality a professional would.
+The next time you visit a doctor, maybe your diagnosis will come from Dr. GPT.

 That all sounds great, what are the concerns?